 The Shark Conservation Fund (SCF) is a collaboration of philanthropists dedicated to solving the global shark and ray crisis.
 Our goal is to halt the overexploitation of the world’s sharks and rays, prevent extinctions and restore imperiled species through strategic and catalytic grantmaking.
 SCF is a sponsored project of Rockefeller Philanthropy Advisors, Inc., a registered 501c3 public charity.
-Our goals are to:
+Our objectives are to:

 - Ensure effective regulation of global trade in shark and ray products through listing the top species of sharks and rays in global trade on CITES Appendices and implementing those listings;

 - Combat unsustainable shark and ray fishing globally through the adoption and implementation of conservation and management measures through international forums and in priority countries.

-The Small Grant Fund supports these priorities by providing grants that do not exceed $25,000 and one-year in duration.
+The Small Grant Fund supports these objectives by providing grants that do not exceed $25,000 and are one-year in duration.
 Small Grant proposals are solicited twice a year through a request for proposal process; up to 10 projects may be funded from each request.
 There is no guarantee that the submission of a Small Grant proposal will lead to funding.

 Types of projects eligible for Small Grants include: